Migration guide - 2023-10

 A guide to help developers migrate to monday API version 2023-10

 Version 2023-10 contains a number of changes to improve the scalability and reliability of the monday GraphQL API.
-Many of these changes are breaking, which means you'll need to migrate your applications to use a slightly different query structure when making your calls.
+Many of these changes are breaking, so you'll need to migrate your applications to use a slightly different query structure when making your calls.

 This guide is long; use the table of contents on the right to skip to the information you need.